aschmiedeke/gbtdocs/docs/references/observing/script_descriptions/tp_config_multi_beam.rst

 * VEGAS as the backend detector using circular polarization without cross-polarization products [``backend='VEGAS'``, ``pol='Circular'``]

-* Mode 2 of VEGAS (see Table XXX).
+* Mode 2 of VEGAS (see :numref:`tab-vegas-modes`).
 This mode is defined by a bandwidth of 1500 MHz with 16384 spectral channels [``bandwidth=1500``, ``nchan=16384``]

-  .. todo:: Add reference to VEGAS modes table.

 * 4 spectral windows, each of which centered on one of the 4 frequencies (in MHz) listed under restfreq [``restfreq=44580, 43751, 45410, 46250``]